 Frequently Asked Questions

-+ Do you manufacture or design packaging?
++ Do you produce or design packaging?

-+ What products can you make?
++ What products do you make?

-+ Where are your products manufactured?
++ Where is your packaging made?

 + Is the ink you print with food safe?

 Yes!
 All of the inks that we print with are soy-based.
 The ink is FDA approved, which mean that it’s safe for indirect contact with food.
 However, we don’t recommend printing on the inside of a box or bag, or anywhere where food will be directly in contact with the ink for a prolonged period of time.
 Our glue is also vegetable-based, and our coatings are water-based.

 + Help!
 It's my first time ordering branded packaging, and I have no idea how this works!